QuilonQuest/ProximaNet/README.md

 =============================================

 ## Inspiration
-- Orkut
+- Orkut approach to social network monetisation
-- Netflix
+- Netflix approach to video story monetisation
-- YouTube
+- YouTube approach to video stream monetisation
-- Vimeo
+- Vimeo approach to video content monetisation
-- Wikileaks
-- Wikipedia
+- Disney approach to video art monetisation

 ## What it does
 - Time Tokenisation of New Media